Give the gift small icon

 Red items: Halt: declutter!
 Red light items often have an overwhelming number of items in the same category or have had no use or value to you for years, making them ripe for thinning out over time.
 Remember, it does not have to be all at once!

-Here are illustrative examples from each category to help you as you let go of sentimental items.
+Here are illustrative examples from each category to help you prioritize as you let go of sentimental items.

 GREEN LIGHT – Give yourself a pass.